 We regularly monitor the progress of all our pupils and SEND pupils are no exception.
-Targets for improvement for all children are set and we ensure that these targets are made available to both the pupils and their parents.
+Targets for improvement for all children are set, in the form of a "Pupil Profile" and we ensure that these targets are made available to both the pupils and their parents.
 It is particularly important for children with SEND that:

-- Parents work with us and support the additional work that we are doing - We have the same high expectations for pupils with SEND as we do for all pupils - We regularly monitor and review our provision - Report at least yearly on progress to the governing body.
+- parents work with us and support the additional work that we are doing - we have the same high expectations for pupils with SEND as we do for all pupils - we regularly monitor and review our provision - we report at least yearly on progress to the governing body.

-External monitoring of our provision and arrangements is provided by the authority and the OFSTED inspection process.
+External monitoring of our provision and arrangements is provided by the authority and the OFSTED and R.E inspection process.